vasilakisfil/Introspected-REST/README.md

 ### 10.3.
 Introspective MicroTypes
-Runtime MicroTypes are targeted for API functonality that is used during the request/response cycle of plain data, like pagination.
-MicroTypes that define semantics of functionality that does not depend on runtime data but instead are expected to be introspected should employ reactive negotiation.
+MicroTypes that define semantics of functionality that does not depend on runtime data but instead are expected to be introspected should employ reactive negotiation.++

 The question though is how can the server advertise the availability of MicroTypes for the client to introspect, in a representation-agnostic way.